gosexy/gosexy.org/markdown/db/index.md

 # gosexy/db

-This package is a wrapper of popular third party SQL and NO-SQL database drivers.
-The goal of this abstraction is to provide a common, simplified and consistent layer for generic tasks, such as *deleting*, *updating*, *removing*, *counting* and *finding* row, all without the need of SQL statements.
+This package is an abstraction for wrappers of popular third party SQL and No-SQL database drivers.

+The main goal of this abstraction is to provide a common, simplified and consistent layer for generic tasks, such as *deleting*, *updating*, *removing*, *counting* and *finding* rows without the need of SQL statements.

-For any special database-specific operation, the low-level driver could still be used, as it could be retrieved as an ``interface{}`` using a method in the ``db.Database`` structure.
+For any special database-specific operation, the low-level driver is still exposed, as it could be retrieved as an ``interface{}`` using a method in the ``db.Database`` structure.

 ## Installation